MonetDB/MonetDB-PHP/protocol_doc/README.md

     Notice that the query can contain EOL characters.

+- **Interactive SQL queries**: These start with an upper-case `S`.
+Currently only `mclient` uses them.
+You can send an incomplete SQL query to the server, and then it will respond with an `\001\002\n` prompt, which means that it needs more data to execute the query.
+You can either complete it with SQL clauses that end in a semi-colon, or you can also send an empty message, which here means a "flush" operation, indicating that there are no more data.

 # 5. Response types

 Responses are messages sent from the server to the client, that answer requests